Hanna Fahl

-Hanna Fahl (born October 23, 1978 in Lidköping) is a Swedish music journalist and translator.
+Hanna Fahl (born October 23, 1978, in Lidköping) is a Swedish music journalist and translator.
 She is also the host of P3 Pop, a radio show on P3, Sveriges Radio.
 She sings vocals and plays flute in Kissing Mirrors, a death-pop band from Stockholm.

+Thomas "Orup" Eriksson is said to have been inspired by her when writing lyrics for the song Indiedrottning from the 2006 album Faktiskt.